Zain-Naqvi-tech/ARM-baremetal-CAN-IDS/README.md

 **A multi-ECU automotive CAN network featuring a custom firmware-level Intrusion Detection System (IDS).**

 ## Project Overview
-This project simulates a secure, multi-node automotive controller area network (CAN) entirely on a single ARM Cortex-M4 microcontroller (MSP432E401Y) using bare-metal C.
+This project implements a secure, multi-node automotive controller area network (CAN) entirely on a single ARM Cortex-M4 microcontroller (MSP432E401Y) using bare-metal C.

 By leveraging the dual built-in CAN controllers (CAN0 and CAN1) routed through external physical transceivers, this system creates two independent hardware nodes operating on a shared physical bus:
 * **Node 1 (Engine ECU):** Broadcasts realistic automotive telemetry (RPM, throttle, speed, and temperature) at standard vehicular message rates.